devsyedmohsin/css-tips-tricks/README.md

 ### Add Leading Zeros to Ordered Lists

-If you want to add leading zeros to the numbers in your ordered list items, you can use the CSS property `list-style-type` with the value `decimal-leading-zero`.
+Enhance visual consistency and readability by adding leading zeros to the numbers in your ordered list items.

 ```css
 li{